 One key element of Depraved Heart is the concept of 'data fiction'.
 "It's what can happen if we're so reliant on technology that we become completely dependent on things we can't see.
 Therefore we can no longer judge for ourselves what's true, what's false, what's accurate, what isn't.
 In other words if reality is defined by software that does all the work for us, then what if this software lies?
 What if everything we believe isn't true but is a facade, a mirage?"

 Marino is a perennial favourite of mine and this time Scarpetta seems to be a little kinder towards him.
-For the life of me, I have no idea why she stays with Benton.
+But, for the life of me, I have no idea why she stays with Benton.
 Lucy just annoys me, but I think there's more of a forthcoming story with her new partner Janet.

 The book takes place during a twenty four hour period.
 The book moves along quickly as Kay and Marino attempt to deal with both their latest case - and the apparent danger to Lucy.
 The tension is palpable as everyone's actions and motives are called into question.
 I was easily caught up in the story and possibilities.
 Cornwell does weave an intricate plot, one I appreciated.
 (But one glaring omission by investigators, that is mentioned and is part of the final whodunit, will be caught by sharp eyed readers.)